openwisp/openwisp-utils/README.rst

 ~~~~~~~~~~~~~~~~~~~

 To add a link that contains URL of add form or change list page of a model
-then the following syntax can be used.
+then following syntax can be used.
 Users will only be able to see links for
 models they have permission to either view or edit.

 **Syntax:**